leehog/react-express/README.md

 # Time and billing
-  boilerplate for time and billing applications backend
+  boilerplate for hotreloading and es6 in express

 ## Includes